Flow-induced shear instabilities of cohesive granulates

 \section{Abstract}

-We investigate the fluidization threshold of three-dimensional cohesive granulates under hydrodynamic shear forces exerted by a creeping flow.
+In this work we use a multi-scale framework to calculate the fluidization threshold of three-dimensional cohesive granulates under shear forces exerted by a creeping flow.
 A continuum model of flow through porous media provides an analytical expression for the average drag force on a single grain.
 The balance equation for the forces and a force propagation model are then used to investigate the effects of porosity and packing structure on the stability of the pile.
-We obtain a closed-form expression for the fluidization threshold of a regular packing of mono-disperse frictionless cohesive spherical grains in a planar fracture.
-The compound effect of structural (packing orientation and porosity) and dynamical properties of the system on its stability is quantified.
+We obtain a closed-form expression for the instability threshold of a regular packing of mono-disperse frictionless cohesive spherical grains in a planar fracture.
+Our result quantifies the compound effect of structural (packing orientation and porosity) and dynamical properties of the system on its stability.